steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-Switches-Using-SVGs.md

 1. Open the **Macro Page Designer**, go to the **GUI Tree** and select the template you wish to explore.
 1. Click **Edit Element** ![Edit Element](../images/EditElement.PNG) to examine the template.
 1. Inside the template, select the [Switch](../../HALion-Macro-Page/pages/Switch.md) control.
 Take a look at which [Bitmap](../../HALion-Macro-Page/pages/Bitmap.md) resources have been assigned to the different states of the switch.
 1. Go to the **Resources Tree** and select the corresponding SVG resource.
-Look for the IDs, properties and values as listed below.
+Take a look at the IDs, properties, and values as listed below.

 ### Animated Dashed Line